 Wherever working time is recorded, it is theoretically possible to cheat.
-Especially in times of digital and mobile working time recording, employers’ trust in their employees is a decisive factor for a functioning working relationship.
+Especially in times of digital and mobile working time recording, employers’ trust in their employees is a decisive factor for a functioning employment relationship.
 Working time fraud makes it difficult to build this trust.
-But how can such fraud even be recognized?
+But how can such fraud even be detected?

 When do we speak of working time fraud?

-There are various forms of working time fraud.
+Working time fraud comes in different forms.
 Sometimes employees are not even aware of the fraud.
 For example, employees may pursue private matters during their working hours.
-I’ll use the company laptop to place a quick order in the online store or do some shopping for the weekend on my business trip.
-Private actions during working hours are strictly speaking working time fraud.
+For example, they may use the company laptop to place a quick order in an online store or do some shopping for the weekend on their business trip.
+Strictly speaking, private activities during working hours are working time fraud.
 After all, you don’t get paid to lie on the sofa at home, even if many of us would like to see this profession finally invented.

-The classic case of working time fraud, however, takes place at the start of the working day: clocking in early at the workplace.
-This can happen on its own before the actual start of the shift or is usually done by an accomplice who “clocks in” for a colleague because he is running a little late.
+The classic form of working time fraud, however, takes place at the start of work: clocking in early at the workplace.
+This can happen before the actual start of the shift or is usually done by an accomplice who “clocks in” for a colleague because they are running a little late.
 Or it is clocked out later because a colleague had to finish work earlier due to an appointment.

-Working time fraud is even easier with timesheets.
-In theory, employees can simply enter any time they like here.
-If this is realistic, the fraud is hardly noticeable.
+With timesheets, working time fraud is even easier.
+In theory, employees can simply enter any time they like.
+As long as it is realistic, the fraud is hardly noticeable.
 A few extra minutes here and there won’t hurt anyone, will it?

 Of course, this is not a major problem for employees.
 What difference does a few extra minutes make?
 The problem for the employer, however, is that a few minutes can quickly turn into a few hours if several of his employees do the same.